 By proactively addressing these challenges with automation, integration, and process standardization, businesses can streamline their two-way matching processes.
 This helps reduce errors and ensures financial accuracy.

-Automate Invoice Matching With Software by Klippa (Coming in H2)
+Automate Two-Way Matching With Software by Klippa

 Above, we mentioned a few things that could go wrong in a manual invoice-matching process.
-With OCR-based software for AP processing such as Klippa SpendControl, these challenges are history.
+With OCR-based software for AP processing, such as Klippa SpendControl, these challenges are history.
 SpendControl can help you automate two-way matching from the very first step (data entry) of invoice matching.

 Data entry from POs, invoices, and other documents is a crucial step in the matching process, as the entire process is based on this information.
 As our software can automatically enter data into your accounting system, human errors resulting from manual data entry are prevented.

 In general, Klippa’s software can read and extract relevant data from invoices, purchase orders, and other documents with the help of OCR.
-This means that the variety of documents involved in the matching process can reliably be captured and information stored in your database.
+This means that the variety of documents involved in the matching process can reliably be captured, and information stored in your database.

 Since all documents are now converted from physical to digital format, the software can compare and match them automatically.
 This is possible because of the conditions specified before the matching process.
 These conditions, determined by you, tell the software which information to pay attention to on a document.
-This is how two-way matching looks like when it’s automated.
+This is what two-way matching looks like when it’s automated.

 Klippa SpendControl can support your accounting team with even more features.
 Your accounting team can set custom rules within the approval management that determine what happens when certain conditions are met or not met by documents.
 This results in automated workflows where documents are instantly moved to relevant stakeholders within your accounts payable process, saving time and effort.

-Additionally, our software can automatically recognize fraudulent and duplicate financial documents helping you to always pay the right amounts.
+Additionally, our software can automatically recognize fraudulent and duplicate financial documents, helping you to always pay the right amounts.

 Do you want to know more about Klippa and how SpendControl can automate your invoice-matching process?
 Please book a free demo below or contact one of our experts!